kumachan-mis/py-pdf-term/docs/index.rst

          If an emphasized color is used, the text must be important.

       Technical Term Layer
-         This layer selects terminologies from candidates based on ranking scores and styling scores.
+         This layer selects terminologies from candidates based on method scores and styling scores.
          The order of the terminologies is the same as the appearance order in the PDF file.

    .. container:: column